-The Rebbe often referred to the statement of the Chasam Sofer that the second day of Shavuos is treated more stringently than the second days of Pesach and Sukkos.
-This is because of a fundamental difference in the original establishment of these dates:

-The second day of Yom Tov for Pesach and Sukkos were established due to a doubt that existed in former times as to the correct date of these festivals.
+The purpose of Tahaluchah is to enliven and inspire Jews and strengthen their Yiddishkeit, including their faith in Moshiach's arrival.
+In every location you arrive at, you should say a vort of Chassidus-concepts that are easy for the listeners to understand.
+Be vocal, expansive, and unembarrassed (but not confrontational) that you come as an emissary of the Rebbe.
+146) Zohar, vol. 2, 258:1 147) Zecharyah 14:4 148) Tehillim 84:8 149) Shemos 12:11 PREPARING FOR TONIGHT It is forbidden to prepare anything for the second day of Yom Tov until after 9:12 pm.
+According to the Alter Rebbe, we may not request a non-Jew to perform such activities either.150 You therefore cannot cook or prepare meat or other foods today for the sake of having them ready for use on the second day of Yom Tov.
+It is permitted to remove cooked, frozen items provided that it is early enough in the day that they will have time to defrost and could technically be used that same day before shki'ah at 8:22 pm.
+MONDAY NIGHT-2ND NIGHT OF SHAVUOS STRICTER SECOND DAY The Rebbe often referred to the statement of the Chasam Sofer that the second day of Shavuos is treated more stringently than the second days of Pesach and Sukkos.
+This is because of a fundamental difference in the original establishment of these dates: The second day of Yom Tov for Pesach and Sukkos were established due to a doubt that existed in former times as to the correct date of these festivals.
 When these festivals arrived (on the fifteenth of Nissan and the fifteenth of Tishrei, respectively), communities located at a considerable distance from Yerushalayim had not yet heard word of the decision of the beis din in Yerushalayim regarding the establishment of Rosh Chodesh Nissan or Rosh Chodesh Tishrei.
 Therefore, they were unable to determine the precise date of Pesach and Sukkos.
 Due to this doubt, a second day was added to these two festivals by way of precaution.
 Conversely, there was never a doubt regarding the correct date for Shavuos, because Shavuos is not celebrated on a particular date in the calendar, but rather on the fiftieth day after the first day of Pesach.
 In other words, whether Rosh Chodesh Sivan is one day or two days is irrelevant to determining the date of Shavuos.
 Rather, Shavuos depends solely on when Pesach began-which in turn depends on Rosh Chodesh Nissan.
 By the time Shavuos arrived, even communities living at a distance from Yerushalayim had ample time-over two months-to clarify the beis din's decision regarding Rosh Chodesh Nissan.
 The Sages nevertheless established a second day for Shavuos simply to avoid confusion between Pesach, Shavuos, and Sukkos.
 As a result, the second day of Shavuos is not the product of a doubt, but a deliberate act of the Sages.
 It is therefore treated with the greater stringency afforded purposeful Rabbinical enactments.

-YOM TOV PREP FOR CANDLES

-Do not warm the base of a candle to stick it to its holder.
+YOM TOV PREP FOR CANDLES Do not warm the base of a candle to stick it to its holder.
 This is prohibited as a precaution, so that you will not come to directly smooth or straighten the bottom of the wax candle.
-Similarly, do not trim the bottom of a candle to insert it more easily into its holder.
-This would violate the prohibition of cutting to size.
-However, you may firmly press a candle into its position in the holder, even if this will cause its base to erode somewhat to fit the holder-this action is not considered cutting to size.
+Similarly, do not trim the bottom of a candle to insert it more 150) See Hebrew section for extensive references on this topic.